FarmBot-Docs/farmbot-genesis/v1.6/bom/electronics-and-wiring/farmduino.md

   rev: A
   vendor: LDO
   cost: $89.00
-  notes: "<span style='color: red; font-weight: bold;'>QA check to ensure UTM Shunts are pre-installed</span><br>Due to connector shortage, switched to smaller more readily available 2-pin connectors for peripherals (all but vacuum) via an adapter board for production 2 kits."
+  notes: "<span style='color: red; font-weight: bold;'>QA check to ensure UTM Shunts are pre-installed</span><br>Due to connector shortage, switched to smaller more readily available 2-pin connectors for peripherals (all but vacuum) via an adapter board for production 2 kits.
+Continued using 2-pin connectors and a new 3-pin connector for the vacuum pump for production 3."
 ---

 # Open-source

+{%
+include callout.html
+type="info"
+title="Connectors may vary"
+content="Due to supply chain shortages of certain connectors, your Farmduino may have one of two connector types for the vacuum pump peripheral and all of the other peripherals.
+Please inspect the images above to note the differences and ensure you purchase cables with the correct connector type when ordering spare or upgrade parts."
+%}

 {%
 include callout.html